cmdavor/palmetto-examples/GROMACS/SLURM/README.md

 - Identify architecture type and SIMD:

-This is because Gromacs depends greatly on the architechture of the hardware as mentioend at the beginning.
+This is because Gromacs depends greatly on the architecture of the hardware as mentioned at the beginning.

 ```
 $ lscpu | grep "Model name"